-Looking to pay off your credit card and reduce debt?
-The following tips for getting out of debt can help you efficiently chip away at your credit card balance and help you become debt-free once and for all.
+Looking to pay off your credit cards and reduce your debt?
+Following these tips can help you effectively chip away at credit card balances and finally become debt-free.

 - Make timely payments.
-Regardless of how much you can afford to pay toward your debt each month, always send your payments on time.
-Late payments give creditors the opportunity to raise your interest rate, meaning more of your payment goes toward interest and less toward paying down your balance.
-So whether you’re paying online or through the mail, give your payment plenty of time to get where it needs to go.
+Always send your payments on time.
+Creditors often penalize late payments with a higher interest rate – meaning more of your payment goes to interest instead of paying down your balance.
+So whether you’re paying online or through the mail, give your payment plenty of time to get there.

 - Make more than minimum payments.
-After you have a realistic picture of your credit card debt, it’s time to get down to the business of paying it off.
-The truth is, if you simply make minimum payments on your credit cards (which is usually only 2% of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
-But before you go and increase your minimum payments on all cards equally, read the following tip.
+If you only make minimum payments each month (which is usually 1–2% of your entire balance), you’ll barely make a dent in your debt and end up paying a lot more money over the long run than you originally spent.
+Making even double the minimum payment can still put you much further ahead on debt reduction.

-- Concentrate on paying off cards with low balances or higher interest rates first.
-Some financial experts recommend that you pay off credit card debt by starting with the smallest balance first.
-This strategy lets you see immediate success and create momentum.
-Other experts suggest paying off credit cards with the highest interest rate first.
-In the long run, paying off cards with higher rates first will probably save you money in accrued interest, but the main goal should be to make strides toward paying off your credit cards.
-To find out just how much you can save by paying down your various credit card balances, use a credit card payment calculator.
+- Focus on cards with low balances or higher interest rates first.
+Some financial experts suggest you pay off credit card debt starting with the smallest balance first.
+This shows you immediate success and helps create momentum.
+Other experts recommend paying off credit cards with the highest interest rate first – which saves you money in accrued interest.
+Either way, the goal is to make strides toward paying off your credit cards.
+To find out how much you can save by paying down various credit card balances, use a credit card payment calculator.

 - Take advantage of low balance transfer offers.
-If your current credit card company isn’t willing to decrease your current interest rate, it’s a good time to find another lender with better rates.
-Many companies offer low or even 0% balance transfer offers, making it an easy decision to switch accounts.
-For example, our Nationwide Bank® Visa® Credit Card offers 0% interest for the first six billing cycles, giving you time to pay off your balance and reduce your credit card debt before the introductory period ends.
+If your current credit card company isn’t willing to decrease your interest rate, it’s a good time to find a lender with better rates.
+Many lenders offer low or even 0% balance transfer offers – a great reason to switch accounts.
+Our Visa® Credit Card offers 0% interest for the first six months, giving you a time window to pay off or reduce your debt before the introductory period ends and interest kicks in.

 - Request rate reductions.
-It may seem strange to call your credit card company looking for a rate reduction, but it certainly isn’t a waste of time.
-While not all lenders can offer this incentive, some companies will lower your interest rate to keep you as a valued customer.
-When you call, be polite yet firm as you request a lower rate.
-If they’re unwilling to work with you, don’t hesitate to let them know that you’re considering transferring your balance to another credit card company willing to offer you a lower rate.
+While it may seem strange to call your credit card company asking for a lower interest rate, sometimes it actually works.
+No company wants to lose your business, so certain lenders will lower your interest rate to keep you as a customer.
+When you call, be polite yet firm – and if they’re unwilling to work with you, simply let them know that you’re considering transferring your balance to another credit card company for a lower rate.

 - Consolidate your debt.
-For homeowners who are looking to consolidate their debt, a home equity loan or line of credit could do more than lower your monthly payments.
+For homeowners looking to consolidate debt, a home equity loan or line of credit could do more than lower your monthly payments.
 Using a home equity line of credit could also lower your interest rate, as well as offer potential tax benefits.